JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 1. [Install all the necessary tools and update them to the latest versions](multiplatform-mobile-setup.md).

    > You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code
    > and running an iOS application.
-These steps cannot be performed on other operating systems, such as Microsoft Windows.
+These steps can't be performed on other operating systems, such as Microsoft Windows.
    > This is due to an Apple requirement.
    >
    {type="note"}